Air Fryer Baked Potatoes are crispy on the outside and fluffy on the inside. The seasoned sour cream makes this baked potato recipe extra delicious!

 - Make sure to poke the potatoes with a fork before cooking.
 This allows steam to escape from the potatoes.

-- Potatoes can be salted before or after they are cooked.
+- Potatoes can be salted with coarse sea salt or kosher salt before or after they are cooked.
 I tend to do them after so everyone can control the amount of salt on their own potato.

 - AIR FRYER CHICKEN LEGS